mehmetcc/cuma/README.md

 [ ] Add support for different fonts
 [ ] Add support for multiline texts
 [ ] Add support for dynamic text sizing (currently fixed to 30pts)
+[ ] Add more randomness in general (like different colours and different background images)